eksoward/portfolio/README.md

 - Developing standards
 - Documentation
 - Tech evangelism
+- I tend to prefer to build towards tools rather than one-offs

 ## How about weaknesses?

 - When I get excited about a project I live life on -v
+- I tend to prefer to build towards tools rather than one-offs

 ## PDF Resume